stuart/elixir-webdriver/README.md

 You can start a browser instance with ```WebDriver.start_browser config``` where ```config``` is a WebDriver.Config record.

-Currently the config is very simple it just consists of two fields:
+Currently the config is very simple it just consists of two or three fields:
- * :browser - the type of browser to open, either :phantomjs or :firefox
+ * :browser - the type of browser to open, one of
+      - :phantomjs
+      - :firefox
+      - :chrome
+      - :remote
  * :name - an atom to refer to the browser in later calls.
+ * :root_url - Only used for with the :remote browser.
+This is the base url for web driver calls.

 You can then start up a session on the browser with
 ```WebDriver.start_session browser_name, session_name```